The 10 Best Hotel Gyms in Tokyo

 The Strings by InterContinental Tokyo is a 5-star, luxury hotel located in the Shinagawa East One Tower near Shinagawa Station.

 The fitness center is ‘Modern Japanese’ themed and is located on the 26th floor.
 It's open 24 hours and boasts panoramic views of Tokyo.
 The fitness room features the latest cardio equipment, free weights, resistance machines, and an extensive wellness platform to ensure guests stay on their fitness track during their travels.

 Tokyo Station Hotel

 Set in a grand redbrick building in the Marunouchi business district, this high-end landmark hotel dating from 1915 is directly connected to Marunouchi train station.
 It's also two kilometers from the Imperial Palace.

 The Jexer Tokyo Fitness Lounge in the Tokyo Station Hotel is beautifully decorated and has plenty of options from machines to free weights.
 There's also a ton of space for stretching, yoga, or bodyweight workouts.
 Membership and personal training sessions are offered.
 It is not open 24 hours.

-Set in the top six floors of a sleek high-rise, this luxury urban hotel is three kilometers from the Tsukiji fish market and two kilometers from Tokyo Imperial Palace.
+Set in the top six floors of a sleek high-rise, the Aman Tokyo is three kilometers from the Tsukiji fish market and two kilometers from Tokyo Imperial Palace.